Bob Clark (athlete)

 Robert Hyatt Clark (January 28, 1913 – May 13, 1976) was an American athlete who competed mainly in the Decathlon.

+Competing for the California Golden Bears track and field team, Clark won the long jump at the 1934 IC4A championships.

 He competed for a United States in the 1936 Summer Olympics held in Berlin, Germany in the Decathlon where he won the silver medal.